wareya/peacemade_eq/README.md

 ## TODO

 Everything works, but latency is higher than it needs to be (128 samples instead of arbitrarily low).
 This is because of bugs in the Teensy Audio Library.
 It would be nice to get rid of Teensy Audio Library and talk to the DAC/ADC directly over I2S or SPI or whatever it uses.

+It would also be nice to support arbitrarily many filters (at least up to 7, as the current control layout supports).

 ## Case (3d model)